elastic/kibana/src/plugins/data/public/public.api.md

     visualizable?: boolean;
 }

-// Warning: (ae-forgotten-export) The symbol "MinimalIndexPattern" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IndexPatternBase" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "IIndexPattern" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public @deprecated (undocumented) export interface IIndexPattern extends MinimalIndexPattern {
+// @public @deprecated (undocumented) export interface IIndexPattern extends IndexPatternBase {
     // Warning: (ae-forgotten-export) The symbol "SerializedFieldFormat" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)